githedgehog/docs/docs/vlab/running.md

 01:35:15 INF VM installed name=control-1 type=control installer=control-install
 ```

-After you see `VM installed name=control-1`, it means that the installer has finished and you can get into the control
+Line `VM installed name=control-1` from the installer's output means that the installer has finished.
+After this line
-node and other VMs to watch the Fabric coming up and switches getting provisioned.
+has been displayed, you can get into the control node and other VMs to watch the Fabric coming up and switches getting
+provisioned.

 ## Configuring VLAB VMs

-By default, all test server VMs are isolated and have no connectivity to the host or internet.
-You can configure it
+By default, all test server VMs are isolated and have no connectivity to the host or the Internet.
+You can configure
-using `hhfab vlab up --restrict-servers=false` flag to allow the test servers to access the internet and the host.
-It
+enable connectivity using `hhfab vlab up --restrict-servers=false` to allow the test servers to access the Internet and
-will mean that VMs will have default route pointing to the host which means in case of the VPC peering you'll need to
+the host.
+When you enable connectivity, VMs get a default route pointing to the host, which means that in case of the
-configure test server VMs to use the VPC attachment as a default route (or just some specific subnets).
+VPC peering you need to configure test server VMs to use the VPC attachment as a default route (or just some specific
+subnets).

-Additionally, you can configure the size of all VMs using `hhfab vlab up --vm-size <size>` flag.
-It will allow you to
+Additionally, you can configure the size of all VMs using `hhfab vlab up --vm-size <size>`.
+The flag allows you to
-choose from one of the presets (compact, default, full and huge) to get the control, switch and server VMs of different
+choose from one of the presets (compact, default, full and huge) to get the control, switch, and server VMs of different
 sizes.

 ## Default credentials

-Fabricator will create default users and keys for you to login into the control node and test servers as well as for the
+Fabricator creates default users and keys for you to login into the control node and test servers as well as for the
 SONiC Virtual Switches.

 Default user with passwordless sudo for the control node and test servers is `core` with password `HHFab.Admin!`.